***Always check the OSOC for the latest most up-to-date info.***

 During the following Spring semester, students who continue with the Honors Program (LS H195B) will complete a substantial research paper under the supervision of a faculty member.

-To obtain a Course Entry Code, please contact Lauri, the Undergrad Advisor once Spring grades have posted officially to the transcript.
+To obtain a Course Entry Code, please contact Lauri, the Undergrad Advisor via e-mail to express your interest in enrolling and once Spring grades have posted officially to the transcript, she will send out codes.